Heide–Büsum Airport

 Heide–Büsum Airport (Flugplatz Heide-Büsum) (IATA: HEI, ICAO: EDXB) is an airport serving Heide, a town in the Dithmarschen district in the German state of Schleswig-Holstein.
 The airport is located 1.6 NM northeast of Büsum, a town located about 18 km southwest of Heide.

 Facilities

-The airport resides at an elevation of 7 ft above mean sea level.
+The airport is at an elevation of 7 ft above mean sea level.
 It has one runway designated 11/29 with an asphalt surface measuring 720 × 23 m.

 Airlines and destinations

 The following airlines offer regular scheduled and charter flights at Heide–Büsum Airport: